The following takes place between Tuesday, February 22 and Wednesday, February 23, 2011

 I got off at the correct stop but turned down the wrong street.
 Santiago isn’t really the place you want to get lost in with a 20kg bag on your back.
 It is hot here.
 Stiffling hot.
 And with a bag on my back, I could feel the sweat beginning to form.
 Eventually I had to give in and stop in a convenience store to ask to use their computer.
 Go figure though.
 I was a block away from the hostel.

 I arrived, settled in, and decided to go for a little walk around the neighborhood.
-My IMG_2118first impressions of Santiago is that it is one of the most modern cities I’ve visited since I’ve come to South America.
+My first impressions of Santiago is that it is one of the most modern cities I’ve visited since I’ve come to South America.
 The streets are immaculate, the subway system is extremely clean and easy to navigate – even for a small town prairie boy like myself, and the infrastructure is crazy good.
 And the South American mentality of healthy living is especially try here.
 Bikes are everywhere.
 People are running or jogging at all times of the day.

 The walk was really nice to get a glimpse of the city.
 I toured the park near where I was staying then wandered across the river to check out part of the Bellavista area, the so called Bohemian District of Santiago.
 I didn’t go all the way into the area as it is a long walk from the hostel and I was still a bit exhausted from sitting on the bus.
 I did, however, stop at a little shop for a completo.
 A hot dog with mayo, guacamole, and salsa on it.
 It is amazing!!!
 It’s a shock that most of the Chileans I’ve met are all still so skinny considering how fattening a lot of the food is.
 I think it’s that belief in exercise that keeps them so skinny.

 I got back to the hostel in time to shower and get ready for supper.
 See, the hostel I picked includes FREE supper on weeknights.
 This particular night was pork cutlets with salad and rice, and a free glass of sangria.
-I met a girl from Germany and us two, pluIMG_2136s the two owners of the hostel and four others went out to a club nearby.
+I met a girl from Germany and us two, plus the two owners of the hostel and four others went out to a club nearby.

 It was a great night, but not a drunken one.
 We danced, had some beer, and had an overall good time.
 I left earlier than the others as I was just too wiped out from the trip still.
 I made my way back to the hostel and feel promptly asleep.